kakavi/metabase/docs/users-guide/08-dashboard-filters.md

 ![Multi-select](images/dashboard-filters/multi-select.png)

-If Metabase somehow picked the wrong behavior for your field, admins can go to the Data Model section of the admin panel and click on the gear icon by the field in question to manually choose between a list, a search box, or just a plain input box.
+If Kenga Analytics somehow picked the wrong behavior for your field, admins can go to the Data Model section of the admin panel and click on the gear icon by the field in question to manually choose between a list, a search box, or just a plain input box.

 ![Search options](images/dashboard-filters/search-options.png)